Get E-Book

 }

-Every time you require() an uncached module, one of these gets created.
-The id is typically the resolved absolute filename.
-The path is the directory containing the file.
-The exports starts as an empty plain object. filename gets set later in load(). loaded starts as false and flips to true only after the extension handler has run. children accumulates references to modules that this module requires - it's how Node tracks the dependency tree, though in practice few people use it.
+Every uncached file module gets one of these instances.
+The id is usually the resolved absolute filename, path is the containing directory, exports starts as an empty plain object, filename is filled in by load(), loaded flips to true only after the handler runs, and children accumulates modules this module loads.

-The Module._nodeModulePaths method is where the node_modules search list gets built.
-It takes a directory path and walks up to the root, appending /node_modules at each level:
+The Module._nodeModulePaths method builds the node_modules search list for bare specifiers.
+It takes a directory and walks toward the root, appending node_modules at each level.

 Module._nodeModulePaths = function(from) {